theKashey/use-sidecar/README.md

 > except `medium.read`, which synchronously read the data from a medium, and `medium.assingSyncMedium` which changes `useMedium` to be sync.

+## SSR and usage tracking
+Sidecar pattern is clear:
+- you dont need to use/render any `sidecars` on server.
+- you dont have to load `sidecars` prior main render.

+Thus - no usage tracking, and literally no SSR.
+It's just skipped.

 # API